Purple Tuesday celebrates another year on the 12th of November, 2019

 A business that chose to take advantage of this time was Aldi.
 The advert featured Aldi fish fingers with the storyline of a Deaf mother and daughter (Maisie Sly).

 This was launched during Deaf Awareness Week last year and is a really fantastic example of what can be achieved:

-Deaf awareness week is a great opportunity for businesses to promote how they serve the 11 million people in the UK who are deaf or have a hearing loss.
+The deaf awareness week is a great opportunity for businesses to promote how they serve the 11 million people in the UK who are deaf or have hearing loss.

-It’s true of all your marketing – the more targeted, the more relevant.
+All your marketing is true – the more targeted, the more relevant.